Candidates face tricky balancing act on Trump at first GOP debate

 Most have echoed his arguments of a two-tiered justice system that is politically motivated in targeting him with so many in the Republican primary electorate solidly behind him, demonstrated by his consistently significant leads in the polls.

-That has forced a difficult juggling act for the other candidates to try to present themselves as the future of the party without invoking Trump’s criticism or anger from his base of voters.
+That has forced a difficult juggling act for the other candidates to try to present themselves as the future of the party without invoking Trump’s criticism or his base’s anger.
 Experts said that dynamic will likely continue and cause the other candidates to turn their attention toward each other in competition for taking the second spot in the polls to Trump.

 “I don’t think you’re going to meaningfully degrade Trump in this debate, but you might score points on someone else or perhaps separate yourself from the rest of the rabble,” Jennings said.

 With the Florida governor’s hiccups, Jennings said DeSantis should “wear six suits of armor” and be prepared to take on attacks from his fellow competitors on the stage.
-He said DeSantis is still the main alternative to Trump but other candidates like conservative entrepreneur Vivek Ramaswamy, who has been closing in on DeSantis in some polls, will seek to take advantage of the struggles.
+He said DeSantis is still the main alternative to Trump, but other candidates such as conservative entrepreneur Vivek Ramaswamy, who has been closing in on DeSantis in some polls, will seek to take advantage of the struggles.

 The latest controversy for DeSantis’s campaign came Thursday when a debate memo from the super PAC supporting him, Never Back Down, was briefly leaked on the website of a firm owned by the PAC’s chief strategist.
 The memo called for DeSantis to defend Trump and attack other candidates gaining momentum behind him, especially Ramaswamy.